Unitarian Universalist Funding Program

 1. Read the Mission and Guidelines carefully.
 Make sure your program fits.
 There are wonderful, important projects that that are not a match for us.
 Pay attention to the “Restrictions” as well.

 3. Make sure your application is readable.
 Bear in mind, the Panel members may be reading up to 50 proposals.
 Make it easy for them to know what you are doing.
-Use 12 or 14 point type and wide margins.

 4. More is Not Better – Write concisely about your program and plans.
 A proposal is not a dissertation.
 We appreciate a good diagnosis of the problem, but we fund the prescriptive actions to address that problem.